-With the newest incarnation of The Grinch arriving under our trees (albeit a bit early) this season, we thought it was time to take a look at the history of this mean green creature, who is both dastardly and oddly sympathetic.
+With the newest incarnation of The Grinch in theaters this year, we thought it was time to take a look at the history of this mean green creature, who is both dastardly and oddly sympathetic.

 The Grinch (2000) – The live action version with Jim Carrey dropped on the scene to a mostly poor reception.
 (It seems Carrey doesn’t always have the magic touch.)
-I recently watched this for the first time (um, as in today, to get ready for the upcoming rebooted animated Grinch), and thought it was…lacking.
+I recently watched this for the first time, and found it lacking.
 Middling, dank, arbitrary, and a bit sour.
 Ron Howard himself directed, and usually produces great films.
 What happened to the color, the joy, the fun?
 Not everyone panned it, however.
 The Wikipedia reports, “Despite mixed reviews that often compared the film unfavorably to the 1966 special, it won the Academy Award for Best Makeup, and was also nominated for Best Art Directionand Best Costume Design.”

 Watch The Grinch Trailers, to get you in the proper mood for the Mean One this Christmas:

 The Final Grinch Trailer:

 Co-Creator of RunPee, Chief of Operations, Content Director, and Managing Editor.
 RunPee Jilly likes galaxy-spanning sci fi, superhero sagas, fantasy films, YA dystopians, action thrillers, chick flicks, and zany comedies, in that order…and possesses an inspiringly small bladder.
 In fact, that little bladder sparked the creation of RunPee.
 (Good thing she’s learned to hold it.)